moostech/import-image-to-ec2-aws/README.md

 ### Here is the sccript details:
 1. Verifies AWS is installed on the running machine
-2. Configures aws configure command
+2. Configures "aws configure" command
 3. Creates a trusted policy to be able to perform certain AWS operation
 4. Creates a role named vmimport and give VM Import/Export access to it
 5. Creates a role policy to be able to perform certain AWS operation